Ethicon Recalls Flexible Composite Mesh Product Due To Injury Risk

 During hernia repair surgery, the surgeon must choose an incision site in order to minimize the risk of causing organ damage or running into scar tissue from the previous operation.
 The surgeon then uses a laparoscope - essentially a tiny telescope equipped with a television camera - to view and repair the hernia from the inside.
 The composite mesh is used to reinforce the weak point in the abdominal wall, preventing the hernia from recurring.

 What are the injury risks due to this defective medical product?

 According to Ethicon's own research, patients who have been treated with the PHYSIOMESH Flexible Composite Mesh have a significantly higher than average rate of hernia recurrence than patients treated with other mesh products.
 This means that patients who have already gone under the knife multiple times may need yet another surgery.
 That surgery will be more complex, as surgeons need to both replace the defective mesh and avoid the additional scar tissue from the previous hernia repair.

-While laparoscopic surgery is a relatively minor type of surgery, there is, as with any surgery, a significant risk of infection and other complications.
+While laparoscopic surgery is a relatively minor type of surgery, as with any surgery, there is a significant risk of infection and other complications.
 Moreover, the cost of follow-up surgery can be substantial, to say nothing of the pain, worry and loss of quality of life experienced by the injured patient.

-If you had laparoscopic hernia repair surgery in 2011 or later and now have a recurrent hernia, you may be entitled to compensation.
+If you had laparoscopic hernia repair surgery in 2011 or later and now have a recurrent hernia, you may be entitled to financial compensation.
 Medical device manufacturers such as Ethicon have a responsibility to make sure their products function properly.
 When they don't meet that responsibility, an experienced lawyer can hold them accountable.
 Contact Dean Waite & Associates for a free, confidential consultation.